Update: Please click the following link if your property has sustained damage by Hurricane Ida.

 There are plenty of law firms out there who advertise that they have experience litigating insurance claims, but that is often only a minor aspect of the law their firm practices.
 What happens is that sometimes these firms don’t have the necessary human resources or knowledge resources to pursue the compensation their clients truly deserve aggressively.
 At Insurance Claim HQ we have dedicated our time and energy to representing individuals and companies with insurance claims.
 We have created a team of employees and vendors that know what it takes to make a quality hurricane claim.

-Our firm has successfully litigated a variety of property damage claims and recovered damages for our clients that allowed them to continue pursuing their dreams.
+Our firm of hurricane damage claim lawyers has successfully litigated a variety of cases and recovered damages for our clients that allowed them to continue pursuing their dreams.
 The last thing you want is to find yourself upside down on the losses from a disaster and struggling to rebuild your business or your life.

-Filing a claim for property loss after a hurricane can be an extremely complex and tedious process.
+Filing a hurricane damage claim in New Orleans can be an extremely complex and tedious process.
 Many decisions need to be made in a relatively short amount of time, and people can feel pressured into making decisions that are not always in their best interest.

 With a reputable law firm on your side, you know that you have a team of attorneys in your corner.
 Since we have so much experience dealing with property loss, we know exactly how to investigate your claim and can advise you on the best strategy to get the settlement that you need.